damian-pastorini/reldens/README.md

 + Phaser 3

 ## NEWS & Coming soon!
+Feb 19, 2019: Preparing a Vagrant VM ready to run the project (considering I've broke my environment after update the Node version, and also because there are a lot of updates on Phaser and Colyseus).
-I've been a bit short on time to continue with the project (considerign it's free), but for sure I'll continue with it over the next months, so keep in touch!
+Feb 13, 2019: I've been a bit short on time to continue with the project (considerign it's free), but for sure I'll continue with it over the next months, so keep in touch!

 #### For the next release (1.2.6):
 + P2world implementation on server side.